andreashandel/MADAcourse/auxiliary/Notes_ToDo_Thoughts.md

 Or, I can switch them back to the `emoji` package if you prefer?

+**AH: Do it whichever way you want, just document somewhere the different ways so in case I need to do it a different way in the future, I remember.**

 ### Navigation

 Your site uses hybrid navigation (navbar plus sidebar) as detailed in these [Quarto docs](https://quarto.org/docs/websites/website-navigation.html#hybrid-navigation).